amjad-alissa/demo-repo/Readme.md

 # Demo Repository

-A demo repository for a git crash course to practice.
+A demo repository for a git crash course to practice!